ibralyousef/UnderGrad/Mathematica/MathematicaPDFs/readme.md

-Here are the same mathematica codes bur displayed in PDF for a better view
+Here are the same Mathematica codes but displayed in PDF for a better view